Aegae (Macedonia)

-Aegae or Aigai (Αἰγαί) was the original capital of Macedon, the ancient kingdom of the Makedones in Emathia in northern Greece.
-The site is located on the foothills of the Pierian Mountains, between the modern towns of Vergina and Palatitsia, and overlooks the Central Macedonian Plain.
-The city was abandoned in the 3rd century and was rediscovered in the 19th.
+Aegae or Aigai (Αἰγαί, Aigaí, Latinized: Aegae, Αιγές) was the original capital of Macedon, the ancient Greek kingdom of the Argead Makedones in Lower Macedonia.
+Aigai was located in the Haliacmon valley on the foothills of the Pierian Mountains, between the modern towns of Vergina and Palatitsia, overlooking the central Macedonian plain, in northern Greece.
+Alexander the Great was proclaimed king of Macedon at Aigai when his father Philip II was assassinated at the city's theatre.

-Three major archaeological missions have been carried out at Aegae.
-The first was led by Léon Heuzey of the French School at Athens in the 1860s; Manolis Andronikos led excavations over a century later and made many important discoveries, including the tomb of Philip II and the Golden Larnax bearing the Vergina Sun; and Angeliki Kottaridi led restoration efforts in the 2000s.
+The city was abandoned in the 3rd century AD and was rediscovered in the 19th.
+Three major archaeological missions have been carried out at Aigai.
+The first was led by Léon Heuzey of the French School at Athens in the 1860s; Manolis Andronikos led excavations over a century later and made many important discoveries, including the tomb of Philip II of Macedon and the Golden Larnax bearing the Vergina Sun; and Angeliki Kottaridi led restoration efforts in the 2000s.
 Today it is the site of an archaeological site and two museums.
-Prior to the discoveries at Vergina, Edessa was thought to be the site of Aegae.
+In 1996, the archaeological site of Aigai was inscribed on the UNESCO World Heritage List because of its monumental significance in Western civilization and exceptional architecture.